mtbsteve/3DR-Solo-Object-Avoidance/README.md

 - NEW: Support for Arduino MicroPro boards
 - USB cable to connect the Arduino to the breakout board
 - Solo accessory bay breakout board
-- 3DR Solo running Arducopter3.5 or Arducopter 3.6
+- 3DR Solo running Arducopter 3.5 or Arducopter 3.6 (lower versions are not supported)
 - Latest Solex version for speech output

 Prerequisites: